 How to Remove Fake Reviews

 Fake reviews are a growing problem and consumers are starting to take notice.
-In the past year, 80% of customers say they believe they’ve read a fake review.
+In a recent Uberall study found that while 67% of consumers are concerned about fake reviews, most consumers cannot spot an inauthentic review.

 The reasons fake reviews are increasing → reviews influence your ranking on Google and 93% of consumers say they read online reviews before making a purchase.
 And as a result, major sites like Amazon, Google, Yelp, and others are cracking down on review fraud.
 Not to mention, fake reviews can negatively impact your businesses reputation.